Model-Based Diffusion Sampling for Predictive Control in Offline Decision Making: Experiments

 Table~\ref{tab:pendulum} shows success rates as a function of sampled trajectories, where success means stabilizing the pendulum upright without violating the velocity constraint. \changes{SafeDiffuser achieves substantially lower success rates than other methods, underscoring the necessity of dynamic feasibility for projection-based approaches to maintain safety}.
 While planner initially improves with more samples, its performance later drops significantly because it often generates dynamically infeasible rollouts.
 With more samples, the chance of selecting such “hallucinated” trajectories that appear high-return but fail in practice increases.
-In contrast, \methodname sustains high success rates as samples grow, highlighting robustness induced by our alternating sampling scheme.
+In contrast, MPDiffuser sustains high success rates as samples increase, highlighting robustness from our alternating sampling scheme.